2014-2015 Undergraduate & Graduate Catalog

 Grand Valley State University is an accredited institutional member of the National Association of Schools of Music.

 In addition to the formal admission to Grand Valley, each applicant wanting to major or minor in music is required to arrange for a personal audition with the music department.
 When considerable geographical distance or extreme hardship prevents a personal audition, the applicant may, with the permission of the department, submit a tape recording of an appropriate performance.
 Arrangements for auditions may be completed only after the applicant has been admitted to Grand Valley.
 Audition appointments should be made at least 3 weeks in advance.
 Entering freshmen and transfer students will be required to take a theory placement exam and a keyboard placement exam.
 Recommended audition repertoire and an application can be found at www.gvsu.edu/music/.

 In addition to completion of a successful audition prior to admission, a second screening occurs before admission to upper-division courses.
 This evaluation includes performance, faculty recommendations, a brief essay, an interview, and, for music education majors, a profile of teaching competencies.

 Requirements for Major and Minor Programs

 In addition to requirements outlined in the programs, all music majors must fulfill the department recital and Music Major Seminar attendance requirements, fulfill the keyboard musicianship requirements, and perform one or two faculty-approved recitals, as appropriate to the degree program selected.
-Music majors and minors should consult the music and dance department student handbook for additional information and helpful suggestions.
+Music majors and minors should consult the music department student handbook for additional information and helpful suggestions.